 - Average gaming programmer salary: Rs.
 4.8 lakh per year

 The pay scale for game developers depends on the job location but is around the same range.
 Following is a city-wise salary in lakhs per annum (LPA) for game developers in India:

 - Gurgaon - Rs.
 5 LPA

 - Noida - Rs.
 5 LPA

 One earns more as one progresses to senior roles; video game development salary can go as high as Rs.
 30 LPA.

 This blog lays out all the necessary information and tips on how to become a game developer, the skills and responsibilities required to become a game developer, and the salary of a game developer.
-If you are ready to take the next step towards your career as a game developer, consider taking up the Full Stack Development course from SimpliLearn.
+If you are ready to take the next step towards your career as a game developer, consider taking up the Caltech Coding Bootcamp from Simplilearn.
 This course will get you started with the required techniques and tools to develop your own video games.